-Career development is an ongoing process of self-discovery.
+Career development is an ongoing process of self-discovery and reflection.
 The Greene Center for Career Education and Connections is here to partner with students on their journey whether you’re exploring career and major options, looking for experiences to help build your skills and resume, or need help strategizing how to reach whatever your goals may be.

 We hope that as early as your first year on-campus, you connect with our staff to talk about where you are in your career development, consider where you might like to go, and how we can help you along the way.
-Over the course of your degree program we will partner with you as you begin to: Know Yourself, Discover Your Potential, Build Career Competencies, Create a Personal Brand and Establish a Network.
+Over the course of your degree program we will partner with you as you begin to: Get Curious, Talk To People, Try Stuff Out, and Tell Your Story.

 The following are tips to help students get started: